-How could I fail sending a simple email after these experiences?
+I was by no means a beginner, so how could I fail at sending a simple email after these experiences?

-A few distressed Line messages later, I discovered that the problem wasn’t due to my knowledge of the Japanese language: The issue was my understanding of Japanese culture.
+I discovered that the problem wasn’t due to my knowledge of the Japanese language: it was my understanding of Japanese culture.

 Cultural Fluency: Why It’s Important to Use the Correct Japanese Email Format

 Imagine that you’re standing in line to buy lunch when, reaching into your pocket, you discover that you forgot your wallet.
 Furthermore, for the sake of argument, you have to ask the person behind you for money.

 How would you phrase that request if the person behind you was…

 - …your mom?